3speaknetwork/cdn-daemon/docs.md

 This API allows you to :

--- Use ffmpeg to remux different video formats.
-Such as mkv -> mp4, etc -- API returns the updated version of the video.
+-- Remux different video formats.
+Such as mkv -> mp4, etc -- Return the transformed version of the video.
--- Transcoded video can cached in S3 Storage.
+-- Transcoded video can be cached in S3 Storage.
 -- The transcoding does not change resolution or do any highly intensive video encode/decode options.

 #### URL Pattern: